 “What is wrong with the Canadian left,” asked Employment Minister Jason Kenney, “that they would rather have Canadians, in many cases, unemployed and underemployed, without a future, than actually be able to, in an environmentally responsible way, harvest our natural resources?”
 Kenney played to the pride of those who hail from resource-rich regions, notably his Alberta home turf.
 “These are not unsophisticated industries.
 These are industries that require the greatest application of human ingenuity in economic history.”

-That went over big with a crowd that identifies with oil and gas, mining and farming.
-But the Manning conference is hardly a close proxy for the voting public.
+That went over big in a room that identified with oil and gas, mining and farming.
+But the Manning conference crowd is hardly a close proxy for the voting public.
 It’s not obvious how fierce advocacy for resource industries can form the basis of a Conservative platform with any hope of selling well where political strategists see the most ridings in play for the 2015 federal election, notably the suburbs around Toronto and Vancouver.
 Kenney and others touted the spinoffs from massive resource development for the rest of the Canadian economy, in everything from construction to services.
 It didn’t make trying to persuade voters in, for instance, Mississauga, Ont., to get excited about, let’s say, fracking for natural gas in northern B.C., seem a less daunting campaign challenge.

 A more promising approach might be to take on Trudeau over his claims about middle-class Canadians being left behind.
 Trudeau’s case rests on statistics that show little improvement for those at the midpoint between the richest and poorest over the past three decades.
 Some economists see a sort of middle-class stagnation, but others point out that, since the mid-1990s, median after-tax incomes have, in fact, been climbing.